Hannah-Moon/48_MERN_Coffeeto_Ethically-Sourced_Transparently_Priced_Coffee/README.md

 ## 🍪 Solution

 I opted for transparency in coffee pricing as the guiding principle for my approach.
-To achieve this, I integrated the Arabista Coffee price API from Bloomberg for Data Viz, supplemented by a fictitious coffee API for visual reinforcement.
-Additionally, I incorporated the Realtime Commodities API to offer a more comprehensive context.
+To achieve this, I integrated the third party's coffee price API for Data Viz, supplemented by a fictitious coffee API for visual reinforcement.
 The links to all APIs utilized are provided below for reference.

 ## 🎯 Features